daizheng7/document_processor/README.md

 - `pdf_to_text`: Uses OCR to extract text from PDFs.
 - `process_ocr_folder`: Batch processes image-based PDFs.

+### `utils/images_utils.py`

+- `process_images_folder`: Processes images using Keras-OCR.

 ### `utils/log_utils.py`

 - `log_error`: Logs errors to a CSV file.

+### `utils/debug_missing_files.py`

+- `debug_missing_files`: Identifies and processes missing files to ensure all files are accounted for.

-## 🛠️ Modular Design
+## 🛠️ Contributing

-The project is designed to be modular, with each type of document processing handled by a specific utility module.
-This makes it easy to maintain and extend.
-You can add new processing functions or modify existing ones without affecting the rest of the project.

-## 🔮 Future Plans
+This project is designed with modularity in mind, making it easy to extend and maintain.
+If you're interested in contributing, here are some ways you can get involved:

 1. **Improve OCR for PDF Files**: Enhance the OCR processing to better handle complex PDF layouts and improve text extraction accuracy.
 2. **Support for Additional File Types**: Extend support to other file types such as images, HTML, and more.
 3. **Metadata Extraction**: Add functionality to extract and process metadata from documents.
-4. **Misnamed file types**: Add support for mislabelled files to rename and convert.
+4. **Misnamed file types**: Add support for mislabelled file types so that a .pdf file that is actually a .jpeg file will still be processed correctly.
-5. **Database Ingestion Pipeline**: Add a pipeline for ingesting the extracted text into a PostgreSQL database to facilitate more advanced querying and analysis of the extracted data.
-6. **AWS Integration**:Add integration with AWS services, such as S3 for storage and Lambda for serverless processing, to provide a scalable and cloud-based solution for document processing and text extraction.
+5. **Collaborative Tools**: Integrate collaborative features for better teamwork and sharing of processed documents.